20BCS7199/AutoForm/README.md

 - Submit the form and send the data to the backend server.
 - Saves to the database (.json file)

+Teck Stack used:
-Frontend - React, JavaScript, BootstrapCSS
+- Frontend - React, JavaScript, BootstrapCSS
-Backend - Node, Express
+- Backend - Node, Express

 Screenshots: